vivekjuneja/docker_registry_cli/README.md

 # docker_registry_cli

-Docker Registry CLI - Supports Search function via Catalog API in the new version of Docker Registry v2.
+Docker Registry CLI - Currently ONLY Supports the Search capability via Catalog API in the new version of Docker Registry v2.

-To use, run the latest Docker Registry Distribution from https://github.com/docker/distribution
+To use, run the latest Docker Registry Distribution from https://github.com/docker/distribution.
+The CLI uses the Catalog API available through /v2/_catalog in the new development version of Docker Registry.

 **Usage:-**